sigilbyte/openrouter-discord-chatbot/README.md

 - [ ] processing of attachments
 - [ ] token count and price display

-🚨🚨 **note**: this is a work in progress and the code is not yet optimized for production use. feel free to contact me on [X/Twitter](https://x.com/sigilbyte) to discuss your ideas or contribute to the project.
-I want to build in public and meet motivated devs to collaborate with.🚨🚨
+🚨🚨 **note**: this is a wip and the code is not yet optimized for production use. feel free to contact me on [X/Twitter](https://x.com/sigilbyte) to discuss your ideas or contribute to the project.
+I want to build in public and meet motivated devs on the way to collaborate with.🚨🚨

 ## License

 MIT License

-Copyright (c) 2024
+Copyright (c) 2025

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal